mexok/nvim-setup/README.md

 * Install debugpy and pytest if needed
 * Install nerdfont (I use DejaVu Sans Mono)

+You can also use the setup.sh script, but it overrides some of your local configs, e.g. for tmux and neovim, so use with care.

 ...and you should be ready to go.

 Feel free to reach out to me for problems/ issues.